Tai Chi for Healers

 Course details

-Frequency: One 60-minute class each week
+Frequency: 1 hour class each week

 Class size: Maximum of four students